-I know what to eat and what not to eat and I am motifated AF, I manage to stick to diet and lose weigth, but then I go off rail and weight returns.
+I know what to eat and what not to eat and I am motivated AF, I manage to stick to diet and lose weight, but then I go off rail, overeat and weight returns.
 This is all because I can’t resist cravings.

 This technique can help you lose weight by taming your cravings.

-Most of us know these days that we often eat emotionally.
+Most of us know these days that we often eat emotionally – we overeat.
 Our thoughts and emotions are the triggers to overeat.
 We also have environmental triggers.
 For example, a colleague sharing a chocolate box and stress of the project’s deadline.